Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Modeling ion channel as multi-level quantum junction

+where $\alpha = E, I$ represents the extracellular and intracellular ionic solution, $g^0_\alpha(t,t')$ and $\widetilde{g}^0_\alpha(t,t')$ are the usual quantum dissipative and fluctuational memory kernel in open quantum systems \cite{TuZhang2008,JTZY, LZ2012,YLZ,YZ2017}.
+They represent the original spectral structure of the ionic solution as well as ion back reactions between the ion channel and the ionic solution $\alpha$ without the external time-varying voltage (corresponds to $V_\alpha(t)=0$).
+The factor $M_\alpha(t,t')$ is defined as

-In Eq.~(\ref{eq:ggt}) we have also introduced a two-time memory function $M_\alpha(t,t')$ to characterize the memory effect induced by the time-varying external voltage $V_\alpha(t)$, which is determined by the voltage-associated flux phase difference given in the ion tunnelings:
+It is determined by the voltage-associated flux phase difference in the ion tunnelings and characterizes the memory effect induced by the time-varying external voltage $V_\alpha(t)$.

-where $ \phi_\alpha(t)$ is the effective magnetic flux phase induced by the external voltage $V_\alpha(t)$, as defined by Eq.~\ref{mfp}.
-This memory factor, i.e.~$M_\alpha(t,t')$, changes the ion channel memory structure, manifests the quantum coherence effect during the ion tunneling and records the historical back actions of ion channel dynamics due to the external membrane potential difference.
-Therefore, we define this memory dynamics as the active quantum memory in this work.
-Note that $g^0_\alpha(t,t')$ and $\widetilde{g}^0_\alpha(t,t') $ in Eq.~(\ref{EMF}) are the original memory kernels without the external voltage (corresponds to $V_\alpha(t)=0$).
-They represent the spectral structure of the ionic solution as well as ion back reactions between the ion channel and the ionic solution, as the sources of the dissipation and fluctuation in the ion channel dynamics.
-Thus, the above formulation offers the simplest quantitative description of active quantum memory through the quantum memory circuit for a single ion channel.
+This memory factor, $M_\alpha(t,t')$, modifies the ion channel spectral structure and gives rise to quantum coherence effect during the ion tunneling.
+It encodes the historical back reactions induced by the time-dependent external membrane potential.
+We therefore define these memory dynamics as active quantum memory.
+One can see that both Green functions $\bm{u}(t,t_0)$ and $\bm{v}(t,t')$ contain a time-convolution integral with the memory kernel matrix $\bm{g}(t,t')$ and $\widetilde{\bm{g}}(t,t')$, respectively, through Eq.~(\ref{eq:u}) and Eq.~(\ref{eq:FDT}).
+Consequently, via Eqs.~\eqref{eq:g} and \eqref{eq:gt}, the active quantum memory arising through the time-dependent voltage also affects the dynamics of these two Green functions.
+Thus, the above formulation provides an explicit description of active quantum memory in a single ion channel within a quantum memory circuit framework.